Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

-The problem of communicating the sources $\mathbf X$ to the active users in $\mathbf A$ can now be thought of as a one-shot source coding problem consisting of a single encoder and multiple decoders.
-In this paper, we pursue the following two-stage strategy for encoding.
-In the first stage, the BS uses encoder $f$ to map a message-activity pair $(\mathbf{x}, \mathbf{a})$ to a natural number, i.e.,
+The problem of communicating the sources $\mathbf X$ to the active users in $\mathbf A$ can now be thought of as a one-shot source coding problem consisting of a single encoder and multiple decoders. { The BS uses an encoder $f$ to map a source-activity pair $(\mathbf{x}, \mathbf{a})$ to a binary string, i.e.,

-In the second stage, entropy coding is used to compress $f(\mathbf{x}, \mathbf{a})$ into a variable-length codeword which is then broadcast to all active users.